Legislation Details

 The subject location was a bar/restaurant known as Bimini Bay and it has been unoccupied since that business’s closure which was in October 2025.
 To receive approval for an alcohol permit, the applicant must first receive approval to satisfy the zoning conditions for special use approval.

-Nearest Residence: Approximately 264 feet (vacant land with R-15 zoning), located at 3948 Old Austell Road.
-(Shown on Figure 3: Applicant’s Alcohol Survey)
+Nearest Residence: Approximately 475 feet (vacant land with R-15 zoning), located at 3948 Old Austell Road.
+(Shown on Figure 3: Applicant’s Alcohol Survey, larger blue dot)

 AND

-4140 Atlanta Street, Approximately 350 feet (Shown on Figure 3: Applicant’s Alcohol Survey)
+4140 Atlanta Street, Approximately 866 feet (Shown on Figure 3: Applicant’s Alcohol Survey, smaller blue dot)

 Per Ordinance Number 2021-023 The code of ordinances defines distance as, “the measure in lineal feet of the most direct route of travel on the ground by a pedestrian from the center of the nearest door of customer entry of the proposed license premises to the nearest property line of the church, school, park, public building, library, or residence.
 Such travel shall be measured as a straight line from the customer door to the property line and is not required to follow a line running along the nearest sidewalk or street route; provided that, when a straight line of travel would not be a customary and reasonable line of travel because of obstacles to such travel, the line of travel shall be angled around such obstacles and the distance shall be the sum of the segments of the line.”